 Luca Blight, from Suikoden II, just takes this trope and run with it: he used the massacre of the Youth Brigade of his own army (massacre that he planned himself with his own troops dressed up as a neighboring nation) in order to restart the war between Highlands and the City-States.
 The war burning anew, he gleefuly destroys and pillages villages in his path.
 At one point, a innocent woman begs for her life: he tells her to act like a pig.
 She obliged, then asked if she can go.
 Luca then politely requests her to "DIE PIG!" and promptly kills her (while laughing).
 After the mercenary fortress falls to Luca early in the game, Luca is found running Pohl, a teenage boy, through with his sword.
 He then terrifyingly turns his attention on a very young girl named Pilika (whom he killed the parents during one of his pillage) and in a Break the Cutie moment, attempts to run her through as well.
 The heroes try to stop him, but he single-handedly dispose of them, and is ready to cut her in half while Jowy can't do anything but yell at him to stop.
 Luckily he was prevented from doing so but Pilika becomes a Cute Mute after the incident.

-Ace Attorney has examples of this.
-In episode 1-5, the true Big Bad of the case is already a douchebag, however the real moment in which the player knows he is a complete Jerkass is when he say that his dosen't feel even a single shred of sympathy or emotion for Ema Skye, a girl who was targeted by a serial killer and he framed for accidentally killing Neil Marshall by pushing him away when she mistook him for the killer, so that he could blackmail her sister to work for him lest the truth come out.
-Considering how absolutely sympathetic Ema comes off as when you learn all that happened to her/she did, this is makes him sound like a HUGE dick.
+In episode 1-5, the true Big Bad of the case is already a douchebag, however the real moment in which the player knows he is a complete Jerkass is when he says that he doesn't feel even a single shred of sympathy or emotion for Ema Skye, a girl who was targeted by a serial killer and who he framed for accidentally killing Neil Marshall by pushing him away when she mistook him for the killer, so that he could blackmail her sister to work for him lest the truth come out.
+Considering how absolutely sympathetic Ema comes off as when you learn all that, this is makes him sound like a HUGE dick.

-Furio Tigre in Trials and Tribulations has a moment when he mocks Viola Cadaverini's feelings for him (she works with him in Tender Lender, believing that he paid for her life-saving operation out of love and not to avoid her grandfather's wrath), on top of killing a debtor to take his MC Bomber collateral, and using a combination of blackmail, impersonation and staging a fake murder in front of a witness to frame an innocent woman for the murder.
+Furio Tigre in Trials and Tribulations has a moment when he mocks Viola Cadaverini's feelings for him (she works with him in Tender Lender, believing that he paid for her life-saving operation out of love and not to avoid her grandfather's wrath).

 Kefka from Final Fantasy VI kicks the dog on more than one occasion throughout the game, but probably the most notable instance of this is when he kills General Leo.
 It wasn't enough for him to simply cast an illusion copy of himself for Leo to vanquish, or even to kill Leo and burn the village.
 No, he just HAD to also project an illusion of Gestahl "admitting" that he set Leo up to collect more espers before killing him.

-The title Lord of Terror from the Diablo series has done plenty of evil things throughout the trilogy, including driving a good and noble king murderously insane, but in Diablo III, as you're closing in on him in the final act, he very meanly uses the apparitions of dead characters from throughout the game, both sympathetic (such as Deckard Cain, Marius, and others) and unsympathetic (Maghda) to taunt you.
+The title Lord of Terror from the Diablo series has done plenty of evil things throughout the trilogy, including driving a good and noble king murderously insane, but in Diablo III, as you're closing in on him in Act IV, he very meanly uses the apparitions of dead characters from throughout the game, both sympathetic (such as Deckard Cain, Marius, and others) and unsympathetic (Maghda) to taunt you.
 And the very first one he uses?
 Leah.

 Disgaea: Hour of Darkness gives us Vulcanus, a Knight Templar angel who believes Flonne has betrayed Celestia for the Netherworld.
 When he comes across her sleeping, he steals the amulet that is the only thing allowing her to survive in the Netherworld's toxic environment.
 Even though he sees himself as a Well-Intentioned Extremist, if he merely wanted to kill her he could have done it right there, instead of condemning her to a slow death.